1justingilmore/memdocs/memdocs/configmgr/protect/plan-design/planning-for-endpoint-protection.md

 -   Network vulnerability detection through Network Inspection System

 -   Integration with Cloud Protection Service to report malware to Microsoft.
-When you join this service, Windows Defender or the Endpoint Protection client can download the latest definitions from the Malware Protection Center when unidentified malware is detected on a computer.
+When you join this service, Microsoft Defender or the Endpoint Protection client can download the latest definitions from the Malware Protection Center when unidentified malware is detected on a computer.

 > [!NOTE]
 >  The Endpoint Protection client can be installed on a server that runs Hyper-V and on guest virtual machines with supported operating systems.
 To prevent excessive CPU usage, Endpoint Protection actions have a built-in, randomized delay so that services do not run simultaneously.